Caselles/paper_notes/README.md

+# Summaries of Machine Lerning (mostly Reinforcement Learning) papers

 Inspired by [Adrian Colyer][1], [Denny Britz][2] and [Daniel Seita][3]

-This contains my notes for research papers that are relevant for my PhD on Machine Learning for Robotics.
+This contains my notes for research papers that are relevant for my PhD on Machine Learning.
 First, I list papers that I've read and papers that I want to read.
 Then, read papers are numbered on a (1) to (5) scale where a (1) means I have only barely skimmed it, while a (5) means I feel confident that I understand almost everything about the paper.
 The links here go to my paper summaries if I have them, otherwise those papers are on my **TODO** list.